 Employees should ensure that the designated institution is capable of accepting electronic transfers (most are).
-On paydays employees will receive a check stub along with confirmation of CSULB Research Foundation Employee Handbook deposit.
+On paydays employees will receive a check stub along with confirmation of the deposit.
 Direct Deposit requires that the first payday after enrollment be a "pre-note" test period with the financial institution.
 If the pre-note is cleared, Direct Deposit will begin with the following pay period.